Visual space: Retinotopy and beyond

 Unfortunately simplicity and transparency ends here.
 Right at the outset, visual signals are analyzed not only for their position, but also, separately in parallel channels, for many other attributes such as brightness, color, orientation, depth.
 No single neuron or even neuronal center or circuit represents both the nature of a target feature and its accurate location.
-The unitary mapping of object space into the coherent visual space without internal contradictions or inconsistencies that we as observer automatically experience, demands concepts of conjoint activity in several parts of the nervous system that is at present beyond the reach of neurophysiological research.
+The unitary mapping of object space into the coherent visual space without internal contradictions or inconsistencies that we as observers automatically experience, demands concepts of conjoint activity in several parts of the nervous system that is at present beyond the reach of neurophysiological research.

 Place cells

 Though the details of the process by which the experience of visual space emerges remain opaque, a startling finding gives hope for future insights.
 Neural units have been demonstrated in the brain structure called hippocampus that show activity only when the animal is in a specific place in its environment.